Health Insurance Coverage Options

 - INDIVIDUAL FAMILY PLANS are individually underwritten; which means that the insurance carrier rates based off of your age and location.
-These plans are now subject to an Open Enrollment Period (November 1st-December 15th).
+These plans are now subject to an Open Enrollment Period (November 1st-January 15th).
 During the Open Enrollment Period you can make changes to your existing plan or enroll in a new plan.
 Once approved, you are responsible for 100% of the premiums.

 - SHORT TERM PLANS are an affordable option for those in-between jobs or looking for an affordable option to COBRA and ACA Plans (aka Affordable Care Act Plans).
 These plans do NOT cover pre-existing conditions and wellness visits are subject to the deductible.
 If you qualify, these plans go active 24 hours after the application is received.

 - CRITICAL ILLNESS/ACCIDENTAL PLANS provide a lump sum cash payment if the policyholder is diagnosed with one of the critical illnesses listed in the insurance policy (usually cancer, heart attack, or stroke).
 The point of the plan is to offset a higher deductible individual or family plan

 KEY TERMS TO KNOW

 - CO-INSURANCE is often confused with CO-PAYMENT.
 A co-payment is typically fixed while the co-insurance is a percentage that you pay after the deductible has been met.
-It is expressed as a pair of percentages with the carrier’s portion stated first.
-The maximum percentage you will be responsible for is generally no more than 50%.
-Once your out of pocket maximum has been met, the carrier will assume responsibility for 100% of any additional costs.
-Common co-insurance percentages are 70%-30%, 80%-20%, and 90%-10%.
+It is expressed as a percentage.
+Once your out-of-pocket maximum has been met, the carrier will assume responsibility for 100% of any additional costs.
 There are also zero co-insurance plans available where the carrier pays 100% of your medical expenses after your deductible has been met.

 - DEDUCTIBLE is a fixed amount you are responsible for before the carrier begins to pay their share.
 A higher deductible means lower health insurance premiums.